331uw13/plx/README.md

 # FBDevU

-Utility to work with /dev/fb0
+Utility to work with linux framebuffer